 When you’re working as a 1099 contractor, there’s a lot to keep track of.
 In order to get the largest tax break possible, keep a detailed log of all your business expenses so you can report these when the tax season comes.

-There are several ways to keep track of your business expenses:
+There are several ways to manage business expenses:

 1. Take pictures and keep track of receipts, both digital and physical invoices, credit card statements, office expenses, and other tax deductible purchases.

-2. Keep a spreadsheet to track both your income and expenses.
+2. Keep an independent contractor spreadsheet to track both your income and expenses.

 3. Establish an expense tracking process by using a receipt tracking app.